The business units under this division are engaged in three principal activities which are shipbuilding, MRO and manufacturing

 The first unit of the LMS, named KERIS with pennant number 111, was launched on 15 April 2019 at the Wuchang Shipbuilding Industrial Group yard in Wuhan, China.
 The remaining units of the LMS will also be built there.

 As the main MRO centre for naval vessels in Malaysia, Boustead Naval Shipyard has a proven track record in delivering quality products and services.
-The yard has top of the range facilities and can provide extensive maintenance capabilities to a range of naval vessels.
+The yard has top of the range facilities and a highly skilled and experienced workforce, and can provide extensive MRO capabilities to a range of naval vessels.

 Incorporated in 2009, BHIC Defence Techservices Sdn Bhd (BDTS) is a wholly owned subsidiary of BHIC.